esol-community/rmw_zenoh_pico/README.md

 ## Known Issues/Limitations

 1. The pub/sub message from rmw_zenoh_pico do not using attempt data.
 The rmw_zenoh is using zenoh package. and the message from rmw_zenoh append additional data on attempt future with zenoh. the additional data on rmw_zenoh is "gid", "sequence_number" and "source_timestamp".
 The rmw_zenoh_pico is using zenoh pico package. however, the rmw_zenoh_pico with zenoh-pico is not able to exchange the attempt data.
 Therefore, rmw_zenoh_pico does not yet support the full RMW API except for working communication between subscribers and publishers.

-1. The node infomation for rmw_zenoh_pico is not get on other node on rmw_zenoh.
-First time, the rmw_zenoh get resource data which is other resource data from zenohd when the there is starting. and the rmw_zenoh generate own resource data which is used by node infomation.
-The rmw_zenoh_pico sends my key information to zenohd when there starts.
-However, that data is not downloaded to rmw_zenoh from zenohd when the rmw_zenoh starts.
-Now, the node list command does not work properly on the rmw_zenoh node yet.  </br>The rmw_zenoh implementation sends the key and subscribe zenoh messages to zenohd when creating a new node.
-However, the rmw_zenoh_pico implementation send only key zenoh messages.
-After considering the impact of adding subscroibe zenoh message (ex. reception handler,,) when creating the rmw_zenoh_pico node, rmw_zenoh_pico will implement the same processing as rmw_zenoh.
+1. How to share liveliness  information data.
+The rmw_zenoh pico can use some ros2 cli commands.However, this implementation is provisional.
+The rmw_zenoh is controlled by liveliness information which is generate keyexpr data by z_declare_keyexpr().
+And there information save resource data on each internal memory.The rmw zenoh is execute on p2p mode of zenoh.this p2p mode is able to exchange when zenoh peer connect to other peer.
+On the other hand, rmw_zenoh_pico connects to the zenoh network in client mode.
+The zenohd does not forward keyexpr data.
+In client mode, there is no way to exchange internal resource keyexpr data with other peers because no P2P connection is performed.
+Currently, the rmw_zenoh_pico works around this problem by creating a new subscribe key for liveliness information. this new subscribe key is used only this future.
+We feel that this implementation is not very suitable for poor MPCs and upper layer applications.
+And if we find a more effective way to approach this issues, we will need to change this implementation.

 1. The rmw_zenoh_pico using malloc() system futures when there need new memory region.
 The XRCE-DDS implementation have simple memory futures into own layer.
 This memory futures is designed to run ros communication for small resource system.
 Now, the rmw_zenoh rayer is able to execute on linux system which have memory subsystem for large system with zenoh.